S1mple

-Oleksandr Olehovych Kostyliev (born 2 October 1997), better known as s1mple, is a Ukrainian professional Counter-Strike: Global Offensive player for Natus Vincere.
-He is considered to be one of the best players in Global Offensive history.
+Oleksandr Olehovych Kostyliev (born 2 October 1997), better known as s1mple, is a Ukrainian professional Counter-Strike 2 player who currently plays for BC.Game Esports.
+He is widely considered as one of the greatest players in Counter Strike history, particularly in Counter Strike: Global Offensive (CS:GO), having been ranked the No. 1 player in the world by HLTV in 2018, 2021 and 2022.